-As part of our work during the INT Project, we identified ongoing need for NAATI to invest in industry research.
+As part of our work during the Improvements to NAATI Testing (INT) Project, we identified the ongoing need for NAATI to invest in industry research.
 A small annual research fund now exists to promote relevant translating and interpreting research.

 The aim of the NAATI Research Fund is to broaden the scope of industry research projects and collaborations.

 NAATI is now considering third party proposals for funding for the 2019-2020 financial year.

 NAATI encourages collaborative funding involving other funding sources (such as ARC linkage grants).
 We understand that external funding options have varying submission dates and application processes and requirements.

 Applications for research funding can be made at any time (via a registration of interest process).
 NAATI will consider research proposals over one or more than one year.

 NAATI considers research priorities on an annual basis.
 The priorities for the 2019-2020 financial year are as follows:

 Interested parties should submit their proposal by completing the application form.

 After you have submitted an application, NAATI will conduct an initial assessment to determine if your application meets the eligibility criteria for recommendation for funding.
 Generally this will take about four weeks.

 Applications that meet these criteria will then be referred to the Technical Reference Advisory Committee (TRAC) for review before consideration by the NAATI Board (via the CEO).
 Consideration of applications can take up to 12 weeks.